-Chapel Hill police to share development in Faith Hedgepeth case
+Chapel Hill police announce arrest of 28-year-old in murder of Faith Hedgepeth

+Police also would not comment on Salguero-Olivares' relationship to Faith, or whether there was one.
+They did say that Salguero-Olivares was not considered a suspect from the very beginning of the case.

+"There hasn't been a day that's gone by that I haven't thought about Faith or how to get this case to the conclusion she and her family deserve; there are many people within our department and our agency partners who feel the same way," said Lehew, who has led the investigation for six years.
+"While Faith's family has been waiting for this day for nine years and nine days, I am sure it is going to renew painful emotions.
+Our thoughts are with all of Faith's family and friends, and we will continue to support you in this difficult time.

-ABC11 will stream the news conference.
+Faith's parents both spoke briefly at the news conference.

+"When I got the news this morning I didn't do anything but cry.
+And thank God and praise God because I put it in his hands and it was his timing," Faith's mother Connie said.

+"It was an honor to be Faith's dad," her dad Roland said.

 PREVIOUS STORIES ON THE CASE

-On September 7, 2012, UNC student Faith Hedgepeth, 19, was found murdered in her off-campus apartment.
+On September 7, 2012, UNC student Faith Hedgepeth, 19, was found dead in her off-campus apartment.

 Hedgepeth's roommate Karena Rosario came home to find Hedgepeth dead.
 In a 911 call, she told an operator that there was "blood everywhere."